shetty83/dsi-sea-project06/simple-version/readme.md

 - What factors are the most direct predictors of rating?
 - You can use rating as your target variable.
 But it's up to you whether to treat it as continuous, binary, or multiclass.

-**Goal**: Completed Jupyter notebook that includes modeling using a random forest and an blog post explaining your findings.
+**Goal**: Completed web url that includes modeling using a random forest and an blog post explaining your findings.

 ---

 ## Requirements
 This is deliberately open ended.
 There is no starter code.
 It's up to you how to acquire the data, store the data, and what features you want to use.

 We expect you to use a **tree-based model**, but the rest of the decisions are up to you.

 We will be looking for the following things:
  - A clear problem statement & description of the goals of your study to be included in the final report
  - Data from IMDB
  - Cleaned and refined data
  - Visualization.
 Plots that describe your data and evaluate your model.
  - Tree-based models (use any combination of ensemble techniques: random forests, bagging, boosting).
  - A blog post presenting the results of your findings as a report to Netflix, including:
   - a problem statement,
   - summary statistics of the various factors (e.g. year, number of ratings, etc.),